Crypto-TII/CryptographicEstimators/README.md

 2. **Read the Contribution Guide**: Before submitting a pull request, please take a moment to review our
    [Contribution Documentation](./docs/github/contributing.md).
-It contains important information about our development guidelines and process.
+It contains important information about our development guidelines and process, including how to install the library in development mode.

 3. **Ask for Help**: Stuck on something?
 Don't hesitate to reach out!
 You can: